lino-framework/book/docs/dev/contrib.rst

 =================

 So you want to share your changes in code or docs and let other people benefit from your skills.
 That's nice!
 Thank you.
-So it is time to speak about code contributions.
+Now is the time to speak about code contributions.

 This sections explains technical aspects.
 See also :ref:`legal stuff <lino.copyright>`.